opensafely/documentation/docs/measures.md

 ### Define a study definition

-The `study_definition.py` file for the example above is:
+The `study_definition.py` script for the example above is:

 ```py